Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

-\begin{sloppypar} If, however, we only require $A$ and $B$ to be separable in $(L,\cC_\cla)$, then Algorithm~\ref{AlgoLatticeSep} returns a solution.
-Indeed, while $\Top{A} = P(v, w, x, y, z) \geq P(z,z,z,z,z) = \Bot{B}$, for $\Top{B}$ and $\Bot{A}$ we have $\Top{B} = P(x,x,y,x,z) \ngeq P(x,y,z,z,z) = \Bot{A}$ (cf. Lines~1 and 2 of Algorithm~\ref{AlgoLatticeSep}).
-Thus, Algorithm~\ref{AlgoLatticeSep} returns $\top_I = P(w,w,x,y,z)$ and $\bot_F = P(y,z,z,z,z)$.
-For the corresponding ideal $(P(w,w,x,y,z)]$ and filter $[P(y,z,z,z,z))$ we have that they are disjoint, contain $B$ and $A$, respectively, and are maximal in $(L,\cC_\cla)$ with respect to these properties.
-In other words, the output of algorithm separates $A$ and $B$ by the sets of $P$-atoms that are generalizations of $P(y,z,z,z,z)$ and are generalized by $P(w,w,x,y,z)$, respectively.
-This example also shows that our approach is able to produce an output for such cases where the traditional approaches based on Plotkin's least general generalization~\cite{plotkin1970inductive} have no solution.
-The reason is that Algorithm~\ref{AlgoLatticeSep} treats the input two sets symmetrically, in contrast to all such approaches. \end{sloppypar} \end{Example}

-\subsection{Kakutani Closure Systems over Lattices}
+\subsubsection{Kakutani Closure Systems over Lattices}

 In this section we consider \textit{Kakutani} $\lambda$-closure systems over finite lattices.
-This kind of closure systems have a well-known \textit{algebraic} characterization in terms of distributivity \cite<see, e.g.,>{Kubis2002,vandeVel1984}.
-As an orthogonal result, in Theorem~\ref{thm:kakutanilattice} below we show that Algorithm~\ref{AlgoLatticeSep} provides an \textit{algorithmic} characterization of Kakutani $\lambda$-closure systems over lattices.
+This kind of closure systems have a well-known \textit{algebraic} characterization in terms of distributivity (see, e.g., \cite{Kubis2002,vandeVel1984}).
+As an orthogonal result, in Thm.~\ref{thm:kakutanilattice} below we show that Alg.~\ref{AlgoLatticeSep} provides an \textit{algorithmic} characterization of Kakutani $\lambda$-closure systems over lattices.